hegdeashwin/hegdeashwin/README.md

 # Hi there 👋

 Software craftsman @ PayPal.
 Part of Compute Platform Risk Engineering group.
-Work closely with Data Science and Research team to build Platforms, SDK/APIs/UI, Pipelines, Automation around AIML deliveries like MLOps, Model Repository and Inference on pre-production and production env.
+Work closely with Data Science and Research team to build Platforms, SDK/APIs/UI, Pipelines, Automation around AIML deliveries on MLOps, Model Repository and Inferencing on pre-production and production env.

 Design, develop, & maintain distributed system platform and services.
 I enjoy the craft of building software.
 Team mentor and trainer to scale up on domain, technical and systems knowledge.